 Books and albums each have a couple paper options, depending on which style of album or book you select.

 Lustre and press albums are identical in almost every way.
-The only differences are board color options (as previously discussed above) and the types of paper your designs will be printed on.
+The only differences are the types of paper your designs will be printed on.
 Press albums are unavailable in an 11x14 size.

 Press spreads are printed on smooth matte press paper through an ink-jet process.
 Some clients choose press albums because they are less expensive and have a matte look.